Teoscar Hernández Player Props: Mariners vs. Diamondbacks

-On Friday, Teoscar Hernandez (.209 on-base percentage in past 10 games, 79 points below season-long percentage) and the Seattle Mariners face the Arizona Diamondbacks, whose starting pitcher will be Tommy Henry.
-First pitch is at 9:40 PM ET.
+On Saturday, Teoscar Hernandez (.205 on-base percentage in past 10 games, 82 points below season-long percentage) and the Seattle Mariners play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 8:10 PM ET.

 Teoscar Hernández Game Info & Props vs. the Diamondbacks